fugue-project/fugue/README.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://join.slack.com/t/fugue-project/shared_invite/zt-jl0pcahu-KdlSOgi~fP50TZWmNxdWYQ)

-**Fugue is an abstraction layer that helps big data practitioners accelerate development, decrease costs, and simplify maintenance of their big data projects.** This is done by allowing users to port Python, pandas, and SQL code to Spark and Dask with minimal changes, making it easy to leverage distributed computing.
+**Fugue is a unified framework for distributed computing that lets users port Python, pandas, and SQL code to Spark and Dask with minimal changes.**

 Fugue is meant for:

-*   Data scientists/analysts that want to **focus on defining logic rather than worrying about execution**
+*   Data scientists/analysts who want to **focus on defining logic rather than worrying about execution**
 *   SQL-lovers wanting to use **SQL to define end-to-end workflows** in pandas, Spark, and Dask
-*   Data scientists using pandas wanting to take advatange of **Spark or Dask** with minimal effort
+*   Data scientists using pandas wanting to take advantage of **Spark or Dask** with minimal effort
 *   Big data practitioners finding **testing code** to be costly and slow
 *   Data teams with big data projects that **struggle maintaining code**